syncfusion-content/xamarin-docs/Xamarin/Maps/Sublayer.md

 # Sublayer

-Sublayer in the maps control allows to load multiple shape files in a single container and enables maps to display more information.
+Sublayer in the [Xamarin maps](https://www.syncfusion.com/xamarin-ui-controls/xamarin-maps) control allows to load multiple shape files in a single container and enables maps to display more information.

 ## Adding sublayers in ShapeFileLayer